 Code Changes for 2025

-Regarding appliance standards, the Company will make changes to the Upstream Initiative’s new construction baseline assumptions for food services, lighting, and HVAC equipment as applicable.
-These strengthening standards help lower overall energy consumption at a macro level, however they lessen the claimable savings potential for affected measures as they close the gap between high-efficiency options and the least-efficient options available on the market.
+Regarding appliance standards, the Company will make changes to the Midstream Initiative’s new construction baseline assumptions for food services, lighting, and HVAC equipment as applicable.
+These strengthening standards help lower overall energy consumption at a macro level; however they lessen the claimable savings potential for affected measures as they close the gap between high-efficiency options and the least-efficient options available on the market.
 As baseline standards continue to rise, the Company will continue to identify and support appliances which still have significant claimable savings potential.

 4. Small Business Direct Install Program